mjbarnes17/NotesApp/README.md

 # NotesApp
-A mobile app that helps you keep track off your task's
+A mobile app that helps you keep track of your task's